wolfpaulus/ansible/README.md

 cloudflared access tcp -T mysql.techcasitaproductions.com -L 127.0.0.1:3306
 ```

-allows you to connect to the remote MySQL server on localhost.
+allows you to connect to the remote MySQL server mapped to localhost.